danimaniarqsoft/notes/pages/Clean Architecture.md

 		- Organize by components or by use cases?
 			- ![image.png](../assets/image_1665948763929_0.png)
 		- Organize by use cases
-			- is generally more efficient than categorical cohesion -
+			- is generally more efficient than categorical cohesion organizing by component types -
+			-
 		- Functional vs Categorical
 - Microservices